ahupp/unit-syntax/README.md

 10 meter
 ```

+## Syntax

-Units apply to the immediatly preceding "primary" term: a literal, variable, function call, or indexing operation.
-Put another way, they have maximum precedence: `a * 5 meters` is evaluated to `a * (5 meters)`.
+Units apply to the immediately preceding "primary" term: a literal, variable, function call, or indexing operation.
+Put another way, they have higher precedence than other operators: `a * 5 meters` is evaluated to `a * (5 meters)`.

 The units term must start with an identifier and follows this grammar: